Adam Cullen: Archibald Prize

 He entered the Archibald Prize at least nine times, was hung at least eight times, and won once, in 2000.
 He was a finalist in 1997, 1999, 2001-2004, 2006 (with his painting Edmund, depicting gallery director and art historian Edmund Capon), in 2011 and 2012.

 Other prizes and honours

 Cullen was exhibited in the Doug Moran National Portrait Prize show of 2000-2001 with a portrait of comedian Mikey Robins.
-He was the winner of the Mosman Art Prize in 2005, having been a finalist in 2000.
+He was the winner of the Mosman Art Prize in 2005.

-In November 2009, the Cullen Hotel, named after the artist, opened in Melbourne.

 Later life and legacy

-In 2011 he was given a suspended jail sentence for drink-driving and weapons offences.
+In 2011 he was given a suspended jail sentence for drunk-driving and weapons offences.
 A psychiatric report recommended treatment for bipolar disorder as well as a long-term alcohol rehabilitation program.

 He died on 28 July 2012, after having been seriously ill for some time.

 Erik Jensen's 2015 biography of Cullen, Acute Misfortune: The Life and Death of Adam Cullen, won the 2015 Nib Literary Award as well as being shortlisted for the Walkley Book Award and the Victorian Premier's Prize for Nonfiction.